lkacz/PersonalFreedom/ABOUT.md

 - **Track completion** – see progress toward your goals
 - **Adjust as needed** – update goals anytime

+### Optional: Real AI Analysis (Advanced)
+If you install the optional AI package (~400MB download), you get:
+- **Sentiment analysis** – analyzes your session notes using a real neural network (DistilBERT)
+- **Distraction pattern detection** – uses sentence embeddings to find common themes in what breaks your focus
+- **GPU acceleration** – runs on your graphics card if available (NVIDIA CUDA)

+*Note: The basic insights features use simple statistics, not AI.
+The optional AI features use actual machine learning models that run locally on your computer.*

 ---

 ## 🔒 Privacy